|Nutritional Guidelines (per serving)|

-In a study published in the American Journal of Clinical Nutrition those who consumed higher amounts of vitamin C were less likely to suffer strokes.
+In a study published in the Journal of the American Heart Association those who consumed higher amounts of vitamin C were less likely to suffer strokes.

 Vitamin C also reduces such complications as pneumonia and other infections of the lungs.
 While it may not fight the common cold, it has been demonstrated to reduce the symptoms and shorten the duration of many other illnesses and infections.

 A very important effect of elevated vitamin C in the blood system is its impact on aging.
 Vitamin C is responsible for healthy collagen and tissue both within and outside our bodies.
 Vitamin C may also play a role in lowering hypertension and thus supporting a healthy cardiovascular system.

 In addition, vitamin C helps dilate blood vessels, thereby assisting in moving blood through the body efficiently and reducing the risk of such complications as high cholesterol, angina pectoris, atherosclerosis, and heart failure.
 Vitamin C also helps reduce the risk of cataracts by increasing the flow of blood to the eyes.